 Comfort and safety

-The Ningaloo Coast World Heritage Area is in the hot and arid tropics of north-west Australia where summer temperatures often exceed 45°C. Most visitors prefer to come during the winter months when temperatures range from the low 20°s to the low 30°s.
+The Ningaloo Coast World Heritage Area is in the hot and arid tropics of north-west Australia.
+Summer temperatures often exceed 45°C where winter temperatures range from the low 20°s to the low 30°s.